danlee0528/-Pok-dex-Mini/README.md

 - If the project is expected to grow, consider using Redux store to improve performance
     - Pokemon API contains endpoints whose data are nested that may need additional querying to other endpoints to retrieve information in need
 - Card component can be futher organized with micro components if needed
+- To increase accessibility, convert text units to rem